Invasion of Kagera: Background

-Meanwhile, in Uganda, Amin announced an "Economic War" in which thousands of ethnic Asians were expelled from the country and their businesses placed under the management of Africans.
+Meanwhile, in Uganda, Amin announced an "Economic War," in which thousands of ethnic Asians were expelled from the country and their businesses placed under the management of Africans.
 The reform had disastrous consequences for the economy, which were further exacerbated by a United States boycott of Ugandan coffee on account of the government's failure to respect human rights.
 At the same time, Amin expanded the power of the armed forces in his government, placing many soldiers in his cabinet and providing those loyal to him with patronage.
 Most of the beneficiaries of his actions were Muslim northerners, particularly those of Nubian and Sudanese extraction, who were increasingly recruited into the army.
 Amin violently purged members of southern ethnic groups from the armed forces and executed political opponents.
 In 1977 a split in the Uganda Army developed between supporters of Amin and soldiers loyal to the Vice-President of Uganda, Mustafa Adrisi, who held significant power in the government and wanted to purge foreigners from the military.
-In April 1978 Adrisi was severely injured in a suspicious car accident.
+In April 1978, Adrisi was severely injured in a suspicious car accident.
 When he was flown out of the country for treatment, Amin stripped him of his ministerial portfolios.
 He also announced the arrest of multiple police officials, and during the following month he dismissed several ministers and military officers.
-The shakeup strained Amin's narrow base of power in the military that had been declining in the face of the worsening economic situation, which eliminated patronage opportunities.
-Fearing for his personal safety and less confident in his charismatic abilities to diffuse the growing tension, Amin began withdrawing from the public sphere and conducting less meetings with his troops.
-At around the same time he began accusing Tanzania of violating Uganda's border.
+The shakeup strained Amin's narrow base of power in the military, which had been declining in the face of the worsening economic situation, eliminating patronage opportunities.
+Fearing for his personal safety and less confident in his charismatic abilities to diffuse the growing tension, Amin began withdrawing from the public sphere and conducting fewer meetings with his troops.
+At around the same time, he began accusing Tanzania of violating Uganda's border.
 In May, Amin falsely claimed that Tanzanian troops had attacked the Rakai District.
 He also appealed to his allies, President Gaafar Nimeiry of Sudan and leader Muammar Gaddafi of Libya to intervene and resolve the "potentially explosive" situation, claiming that Tanzanian forces were moving within 4.8 km (3 mi) of Ugandan border towns.
 In July, Radio Uganda erroneously declared that Obote was planning another Tanzanian-supported overthrow attempt.
 Nyerere ignored the allegations.